 - Blankets – Great for cushioning them so they won’t roll around and hurt themselves while sleeping.
 But be careful of the material and weight as it could suffocate the baby.

 - Bath toys – Rubber duckies and other soft things will be perfect to distract the baby while you give them a bath.
 It is also a good way for them to start developing their imaginations.

 - Baby toothbrush and toothpaste – At this point, many babies will have the majority of their teeth so proper hygiene is important for teeth growth.
 Brushes should be soft while toothpaste should be gentle yet clean.
 Flavored toothpaste is normal, just be sure to check the ingredients.
-These are some recommended toothpaste for babies and toddlers.

 In the Kitchen